bermanjt/RedditMentalHealth/README.md

 While vaccinations may be the light at the end of the tunnel for many, this is not the last pandemic the world will see; by understanding how such a catastrophic event can affect mental health, we can better prepare ourselves for a future pandemic.

+NOTE: Most of the data is stored locally due to GitHub's repository size constraints